 This document is intended to give you some information about how you may fund your case and how to find the right adviser.

-Note that fees to bring claims in Employment Tribunals are being introduced in the summer of 2013.
+Note that fees to bring claims in Employment Tribunals were introduced for claims made on or after 29 July 2013.
 Please read our article on Tribunal fees.

 1. Legal Expenses Insurance